- How do you work on shoots?

 For commercial work and for individual portraits, most of the time I deliver the photos within 2 weeks unless there is a tight deadline.
 If I can make it, I will let you know, but if i cannot, I will be passing on the work to someone who can give you what you need on time.

 For weddings, I will always hand you a few ‘sneak peeks’ within days of your big day.
-But as all good things comes to those who wait, the images I crafted for your wedding will be going through a rigourous selection and post-processing and will be delivered between 4-12 weeks after the wedding.
+But as all good things comes to those who wait, the images I crafted for your wedding will be going through a rigourous selection and post-processing and will be delivered between 4-15 weeks after the wedding depending on the type of wedding.